Anonymvs17/hacking/notes/priviledgeEscalation.md

     You should never set SUID bit on any file editor/compiler/interpreter as an attacker can easily read/overwrite any files present on the system.

 ## Exploiting SUDO rights/user
-If the attacker can’t directly get root access via any other techniques he might try to compromise any of the users who have SUDO access
+If the attacker can’t directly get root access via any other techniques he might try to compromise any of the users who have SUDO access.
+A classic example of this is assigning SUDO rights to the find command so that another user can search for particular files/logs in the system.
+While the admin might be unaware that the ‘find’ command contains parameters for command execution, an attacker can execute commands with root privilege.

+* `sudo -l` – Prints the commands which we are allowed to run as SUDO
+* f.e.: We can run find, cat and python as SUDO.
+These all commands will run as root when run with SUDO => `sudo find /home -exec sh -i \;` – find command’s exec parameter can be used for arbitrary code execution or with pyhton to get bash `sudo python -c ‘import pty;pty.spawn(“/bin/bash”);` – spawns a shell

+> Never give SUDO rights to any of the programming language compiler, interpreter and editors.
+> This technique can also be applied to vi, more, less, perl, ruby, gdb and others

+## Exploiting users with ‘.’ in their PATH
+Having ‘.’ in your PATH means that the user is able to execute binaries/scripts from the current directory.
+To avoid having to enter those two extra characters every time, the user adds ‘.’ to their PATH.
+This can be an excellent method for an attacker to escalate his/her privilege

+Let’s say Susan is an administrator and she adds ‘.’ in her path so that she doesn’t have to write the 2 characters again.

+With ‘.’ in path – program
+Without ‘.’ in path – ./program

 ## Kernel exploits
 use this if other things not possible